Mount Kilimanjaro snow-capped peak at sunrise

 Northern Circuit Route

-9 Days Challenging From $2,600
+9 Days Challenging

 The longest and most remote route on Kilimanjaro.
 Nine days circumnavigating the mountain with the best acclimatization profile and highest success rate.
 You will have sections of the trail entirely to yourself.
 For trekkers who want the ultimate Kilimanjaro experience.